Communications Rules and Prospectus Delivery

 The aftermarket period exists because secondary-market buyers still need access to the issuer's disclosures, even if they did not buy in the primary offering.

-How do Rule 134 and Rule 15c2-8 work together in a new issue?
+How do the tombstone rule and the prospectus-delivery rule work together in a new issue?

-Think of it this way: Rule 134 lets the BD advertise a pending offering in a limited way without violating Section 5.
-Rule 15c2-8 sets hard deadlines on delivering the actual prospectus to anyone buying.
+Think of it this way: The tombstone-advertisement rule lets the BD advertise a pending offering in a limited way without breaching the federal-registration requirement.
+The SEC's prospectus-delivery rule sets hard deadlines on delivering the actual prospectus to anyone buying.
 The aftermarket periods extend that delivery requirement into the secondary market for a few weeks or months after the deal goes effective.